Camille Villar: House of Representatives (2019–2025)

-In the 2019 election, Villar contested as the Nacionalista candidate for Las Piñas's at-large congressional district.
+In the 2019 election, Villar contested a seat at the House of Representatives as the Nacionalista candidate for Las Piñas's at-large congressional district.
 She received 89.78% (173,917 votes), defeating her competitor Jerry de los Reyes.

 On November 18, 2020, Villar was elected one of the Deputy Speakers of the House of Representatives, but refused the position just after a few hours.
 However, she was again elected to the same position on February 2, 2021; this time she accepted it.

-On July 10, 2020, Villar voted to reject the franchise renewal of ABS-CBN together with 69 other representatives.
+On July 10, 2020, Villar was among the 70 representatives who voted to deny the renewal of the broadcasting franchise of ABS-CBN.

-Villar was re-elected to her second term as representative in 2022.
+She was re-elected to her second term as representative in 2022.
 She once again became one of the Deputy Speakers for the 19th Congress.